PRO

 ROBOTS.TXT

-Before we go into deep on how to create a custom robots.txt file, let's first understand what robots.txt file actually is.
+Before we go deep into how to create a custom robots.txt file, let's first understand what it actually is — in the simplest way possible.

-A robots.txt file is a text file found in the root directory of your every website.
-Its primary objective is to instruct search engine crawling bots on which pages or structure of your website to crawl and which ones to skip.
+A robots.txt file is a plain text file that sits in the root directory of your website.
+Its main job is to give instructions to search engine crawling bots about which pages or sections of your site to crawl and which ones to skip.
+It's basically a polite "Do Not Disturb" sign that you hang on specific pages of your blog.

-Now that you understood what a robots.txt file is, let's check why robots.txt file necessary for better SEO.
+Now that you know what a robots.txt file is, let's talk about why a custom robots.txt file is necessary for better SEO — especially if you are using Blogger or Blogspot.

-By creating a custom robots.txt file, you can allow search engine bots to understand your website structure and hierarchy.
-This can help enhance your visibility in search engine results pages (SERPs) by confirming that only the targetted pages are indexed and shown to organic visitors driven from search engines only.
+By creating a smart custom robots.txt file, you help search engine bots clearly understand the structure and hierarchy of your website.
+This directly helps improve your visibility in search engine results pages (SERPs) by making sure only your targeted, high-quality pages get indexed and shown to real organic visitors from search engines.

 Note:

-Keep in mind that this customized robots.txt file is an important element of SEO, it's just one part of the game.
-To optimize your blog completely for search engines, you require to learn about additional technical aspects of SEO, such as keyword research, backlinking, off-page SEO, copywriting, and on-page optimization.
-By taking the time to learn about these topics and executing them precisely, you can boost your blog's visibility, drive more readers, and finally achieve success as a professional blogger.
+Keep in mind that a well-configured robots.txt file is an important part of SEO, but it's just one part of the game.
+To fully optimize your blog for search engines, you need to learn about additional technical SEO audits and best practices, such as keyword research, backlinking, off-page SEO, copywriting, and on-page optimization.
+By learning and applying all of these together, you can grow your blog's visibility, drive more readers, and build a successful blogging career.

-A default robots.txt file is a standard file that most websites have in their root directory, which instructs web robots or crawlers which pages or sections of the website should not be crawled or indexed by search engines.
-The default settings in a Robots.txt file can vary depending on the website's content management system (CMS) and the web server configuration.
+A default robots.txt file is a standard file that most websites have in their root directory.
+It tells web robots or crawlers which pages or sections of the site should not be crawled or indexed by search engines.
+The default settings can vary depending on your website's platform — like Blogger, WordPress, or a custom server setup.

-In general, however, a default Robots.txt file usually allows all robots to crawl all parts of the website.
-The file is usually named "robots.txt," and it serves as a guide to search engine bots on how to access and crawl the website's pages.
+In general, a default robots.txt file allows all robots to crawl all parts of the website.
+The file is always named robots.txt, and it acts as a guide to search engine bots on how to access and crawl your website's pages.
+If you have no robots.txt file at all, bots will crawl everything — including pages you don't want indexed!
+That's a problem.
+A good on-page SEO checklist always includes checking your robots.txt setup, just like this complete on-page SEO checklist and cheat sheet recommends.

-For example, a simple Robots.txt file look like this:
+For example, a very simple robots.txt file looks like this:

 User-agent: *